Dharmajuddha: Plot

-The plot revolves around a sudden break out of a communal roit in the small town of Ismailpur.
-Four persons, communal rival to each other namely Munni, Raghav, Shabnam and Jabbar take shelter at an old woman, Ammi's house.
-Then a series of events occur in their lives at that night.
+The plot revolves around a sudden outbreak of communal riots in the small town of Ismailpur.
+Four persons, communal rivals to each other, namely Munni, Raghav, Shabnam and Jabbar, take shelter at an old woman's house.
+Each one of them has a heart-wrenching backstory connected with the riots.
+Though initially hostile, they eventually feel sympathy for each other and realise their pains are not different.
+Through a series of events occurring that night, they understand the utter futility of these riots and that the ultimate loser in these riots is the poor common man.